Phenomenal concept strategy: Reply

 Carruthers and Veillet argue that Chalmers's argument commits a fallacy of equivocation between first-person and third-person phenomenal concepts, but the authors reformulate it to avoid that problem.
-They proceed to attack the revised argument by denying the premise that if zombies must have third-person phenomenal concepts, then phenomenal concepts can't account for the explanatory gap.
+They proceed to attack the revised argument by denying the premise that if zombies must have third-person phenomenal concepts, then phenomenal concepts cannot account for the explanatory gap.
 In particular, they suggest that, pace Chalmers, people and zombies would have the same epistemic situation even though the contents of their situations would be different.
 For instance, a person's phenomenal concept would have content of a phenomenal state, while the "schmenomenal" concept of a zombie would have content about a "schmenomenal" state.
 A zombie "is correct when he says that he is conscious, because he isn't saying that he has phenomenal states as we understand them.
 He is correct because he means that he has schmenomenal states, and he has them."
 So people and zombies can both have true beliefs justified in similar ways (same epistemic situation), even if those beliefs are about different things.

 Chalmers’s “Master Argument” relies on the assumption that his Zombie argument (also known as the conceivability argument) is true.
 Critics of the argument have variously disputed either the first or second premise.
 Many philosophers have offered objections to the conceivability argument.